-The Board has determined that Mr. Mathes and Ms.Courtin meet the independence requirements applicable to compensation committee members under the NYSE listing standards and the applicable SEC rules, and are also "non-employee directors" for purposes of Section 16.
-Mr. Wender also met such requirements while on the Compensation Committee until June 2017.
-Mr. Brien has served on the Compensation Committee since June 2015 and has met the independence requirements applicable to compensation committee members under the NYSE listing standards and the applicable SEC rules.
+The Board has determined that Messrs.
+Mathes and Brien and Ms. Courtin meet the independence requirements applicable to compensation committee members under the NYSE listing standards and the applicable SEC rules, and are also "non-employee directors" for purposes of Section 16 (with Mr. Brien becoming a "non-employee director" for purposes of Section 16 in January 2020 upon the cessation of his related person transaction with the Company).

-The Compensation Committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and NYSE listing standards.
-A copy of the charter of the Compensation Committee is available in the Investor Relations section of our website at www.outfrontmedia.com.
-During 2017, the Compensation Committee held five meetings and acted by unanimous written consent four times.
-During 2017, the Executive Compensation Subcommittee met three times and acted by unanimous written consent one time.
+During 2019, the Compensation Committee held four meetings and acted by unanimous written consent two times.
+During 2019, the Executive Compensation Subcommittee met one time and acted by unanimous written consent one time.